Ambulance care assistant and Patient Transport Service (PTS) driver

-As well as driving, ambulance care assistants and PTS drivers also lift and help patients in and out of the vehicle.
-You'll make sure patients are safe and comfortable during the journey and arrive on time for their appointment.
+As well as driving, you'll lift and help patients in and out of the vehicle.
+You'll make sure they're safe and comfortable during the journey and arrive on time for their appointment.

 Some of your passengers will be anxious about their hospital visit and others will lead isolated lives so will value your reassuring manner and the chance to chat.
 You'll often see the same people on a regular basis and get to know them.

+You'll be based at an ambulance station or a hospital and cover a local area.
+You may have to work shifts.
 You might be part of a two-person team using a specially-designed ambulance with a tail-lift for wheelchairs, carrying several people on each journey.
-Alternatively, you might work on your own, driving a standard car to transport one or two able-bodied people at a time.
+Alternatively, you might work on your own, driving a standard car to transport one or two people at a time.